Peripheral Arterial Disease (PAD) Relief with Vascular Rehabilitation at UH

 - Group or individualized exercise therapy

 A 16 week exercise therapy plan is designed for each participant by the vascular rehabilitation team.
 The exercise plan begins with individualized and monitored exercise and then leads into behavioral reinforcement and ongoing support.
-Exercise sessions are conveniently located at both University Hospitals Cleveland Medical Center and University Hospitals Chagrin Highlands Health Center.
+Exercise sessions are conveniently located at both University Hospitals Cleveland Medical Center and University Hospitals Minoff Health Center at Chagrin Highlands.

 Walk Away from PAD